mkryshak/warehouse-api-monolith/README.md

    FLUSH PRIVILEGES;
    ```

-   Data can be pre-loaded using the *./mysql/init/db-warehouse.sql*
+   Data can be pre-loaded using the *./mysql/init/db-warehouse.sql* file.

+4. Build the *warehouse-api* application container image:
+   - Modify the *./warehouse-api/Dockerfile* file use the NGINX Unit container image created in Step 1.